ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

     ```

 Once you complete the above steps, the dependency will be picked from the local repository when building the package.
-Ballerina considers the version specified in the Ballerina.toml as the minimum required version and uses the local repository to resolve the dependency.
+Ballerina considers the version specified in the `Ballerina.toml` file as the minimum required version and uses the local repository to resolve the dependency.
 However, the compiler gives priority to the latest version if a new patch version is found in the distribution or Ballerina Central repositories.
 At this point, the compiler resolves the latest version and ignores the dependency version in the local repository.

 ## Use dependencies from a custom repository

 Ballerina supports Maven repositories such as [Nexus](https://www.sonatype.com/products/sonatype-nexus-repository), [Artifactory](https://jfrog.com/artifactory/) and [Github packages](https://github.com/features/packages) to be set up as custom repositories.
-You can configure the custom repository in the `<USER_HOME>/.ballerina/Settings.toml` file to integrate it to the package resolution.
+You can configure the custom repository in the `<USER_HOME>/.ballerina/Settings.toml` file to integrate it into the package resolution.

 ```toml
 [[repository.maven]]